 The idea that we need to carry out a corporate transformation had gradually become clear to me.
 Looking back at the Group's recent history, we steadily rebuilt operations after the market crash associated with the 2008 global financial crisis, and listed on the First Section of the Tokyo Stock Exchange in 2015.
 Since then, we have expanded our business while overcoming rises and falls in demand, including the slowing of the Chinese economy.
-When I took office as President in 2018, I used that opportunity to draw up a vision for the form the Group should take, and we embarked on a new start with the targets and strategies in the "Next Stage 2026" long-term management plan.
+When I took office as President in 2018, I used that opportunity to draw up a vision for the form the Group should take, and we embarked on uncertain in light of the shortages of semiconductors and other parts that has continued since 2021, sharply higher crude oil prices, and increased geopolitical risk including the situation in Ukraine.
+In particular, the shortage of parts is seen becoming more severe and prolonged, so we are taking a multifaceted approach to minimize lead-time delays for products, including upfront purchases of market inventories in Japan and overseas, diversifying our suppliers, and developing new sources of procurement.
+Against this backdrop, for the fiscal year ending December 2022 we are forecasting a slight decline in net sales in the machine tool segment, but increases in the industrial machinery, food machinery, and other segments.
+As for operating income, we are planning for the operating income margin to be roughly flat compared with the previous fiscal year, despite anticipated increases in personnel expenses and expenses related to exhibitions.

+Organization for machine tools and injection molding machines a new start with the targets and strategies in the "Next Stage 2026" long-term management plan.
 Nevertheless, during the fiscal year ended December 2019, the first year under the plan, trade friction between the United States and China disrupted the manufacturing market, and in the following year, the fiscal year ended December 2020, we could not avoid the effects of the global COVID-19 pandemic, resulting in the Group recording two consecutive years of challenging business results.
 Will we be able to achieve our 2026 targets if we continue on this course?
 And regardless of whether we do achieve these targets, I began to think about whether we would be able to demonstrate to stakeholders our growth as a company independent from economic upturns and downturns.